hbenedek/portfolio/README.md

-# Financial Big Data - Project

-## Cluster and RTM analysis for portfolio optimization
+# Cluster and RTM analysis for portfolio optimization

 ## Abstract